Ziggiphase001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script finds all empty files and dirs in current dir and subdir Script list all files with .gif in current folder and subfolder Script that decodes acostic
+Script to parse web servers log in TSV format